fastapi-admin/fastapi-admin/docs/en/docs/reference/index.md

 ## template_folders

-Template folders used to override builtin templates.
+Template folders registered to jinja2 and also can be used to override builtin templates.

 ## login_provider